wcfrobert/wcfrobert.github.io/_posts/2021-11-07-ceasar-wept.markdown

 Leonardo Da Vinci was also no stranger to inner turmoil.
 Although he rarely divulged explicitly on his own emotions in his notebook, we occasionally catch a glimpse of gloom through his expressions and artistic sketches.

 In 1480, at the age of 28, Leonardo had already shown signs of brilliance.
-It was said that while working as a pupil under Andrea del Verrocchio on the painting "The Baptism of Christ", his genius - from his understanding of color, lighting, skin tones, movement, to the subtle and scientifically accurate water ripples -  so far outclassed that of Verrocchio that he allegedly quit painting forever.
+It was said that while working as a pupil under Andrea del Verrocchio on the painting "The Baptism of Christ", his genius - from his understanding of color, lighting, skin tones, movement, to the subtle and scientifically accurate water ripples -  so far outclassed that of Verrocchio that Verrocchio allegedly quit painting forever.
 The veracity of this story is debated but what's known for certain is that Verrocchio did suddenly stop outputting paintings afterwards.

 <img src="/assets/img/blog/davinci.png" style="width:50%;"/>
 *Figure 1: The Baptism of Christ by Verrocchio and Leonardo*